tnc-ny-science/NYC_GreenRoofMapping/greenroof_gisdata/CurrentDatasets/README.md

 * *GreenRoofData2016_20180917.geojson* is in the human-readable, GeoJSON format, in geographic coordinates (Lat/Long, WGS84; [EPSG 4263](http://spatialreference.org/ref/epsg/wgs-84/)).
 * *GreenRoofData2016_20180917.gpkg* is in the GeoPackage format, which is an Open Standard readable by most GIS software including Esri products (tested on ArcMap 10.3.1 and multiple versions of QGIS).
 This dataset is in the New York State Plan Coordinate System (units in feet) for the Long Island Zone, North American Datum 1983, [EPSG 2263](http://www.spatialreference.org/ref/epsg/nad83-new-york-long-island-ftus/).
 * *GreenRoofData2016_20180917_Shapefile* is a folder containing a Shapefile and associated files.
-Please note that some field names were truncated due to limitations of Shapefiles, but columns are in the same order as for other files asnd in the same order as listed below.
+Please note that some field names were truncated due to limitations of Shapefiles, but columns are in the same order as for other files and in the same order as listed below.
 This dataset is in the New York State Plan Coordinate System (units in feet) for the Long Island Zone, North American Datum 1983, [EPSG 2263](http://www.spatialreference.org/ref/epsg/nad83-new-york-long-island-ftus/).
 * *GreenRoofData2016_20180917_Shapefile.zip* is a zipped folder with contents of the previously listed folder.
 * *GreenRoofData2016_20180917.csv* is a comma-separated values file (CSV) with coordinates for centroids for the green roofs stored in the table itself.
 This allows for easily opening the data in a tool like spreadsheet software (e.g., Microsoft Excel) or a text editor.